Can Tata Motors shares go up four times in two years?

 The shares of Tata Motors have also caught the public fancy lately.
 Indian billionaire Rakesh Jhunjhunwala has about INR 2000 crores in value in this stock.
 He is even known to have added to his holding this past quarter.

 The Tata group is known for its high ethical standards.
 This, lets us feel secure that the management is not only competent but also honest.
 Furthermore, being India’s premier business group, we can be ensured that Tata Motors is well funded to take on tough challenges.
-Also, the stock is making lot of investments in electric vehicles (EV) technology and making progress with those investments, which keeps it future assured.
+Also, the stock is making lot of investments in (EV) technology and making progress with those investments, which keeps it future assured.

 Considering all this, I am willing to bet on Tata Motors being a good investment.
 However, like in every investment, there are risks which in this case, I believe are well worth taking keeping the prospective return in mind.